Rudolf II, Holy Roman Emperor: Art collecting and patronage

 Rudolf moved the Habsburg capital from Vienna to Prague in 1583.
 Rudolf loved collecting paintings and was often reported to sit and stare in rapture at a new work for hours on end.
-He spared no expense in acquiring great past masterworks, such as those of Dürer and Brueghel.
-He was also patron to some of the best contemporary artists, who mainly produced new works in the Northern Mannerist style, such as Bartholomeus Spranger, Hans von Aachen, Giambologna, Giuseppe Arcimboldo, Aegidius Sadeler, Roelant Savery, Joris Hoefnagel and Adrian de Vries, as well as commissioning works from Italians like Paolo Veronese.
+He spared no expense in acquiring great masterworks, such as those of Albrecht Dürer and Pieter Bruegel the Elder.
+Rudolf's collections were the most impressive in the Europe of his day.
+He was patron to some of the finest contemporary artists, who mainly produced new works in the Northern Mannerist style, such as Bartholomeus Spranger, Hans von Aachen, Giambologna, Giuseppe Arcimboldo, Aegidius Sadeler, Roelant Savery, Joris Hoefnagel, and Adrian de Vries, and commissioned works from Italian artists like Paolo Veronese.

-The Crown of Rudolf II later became the imperial crown of the Austrian Empire.

-Rudolf's collections were the most impressive in the Europe of his day and the greatest collection of Northern Mannerist art ever to be assembled.
-The adjective Rudolfine, as in "Rudolfine Mannerism" is often used in art history to describe the style of the art that he patronised.

-His love of collecting went far beyond paintings and sculptures.
-He commissioned decorative objects of all kinds and in particular mechanical moving devices.
-Ceremonial swords and musical instruments, clocks, waterworks, astrolabes, compasses, telescopes and other scientific instruments were all produced for him by some of the best craftsmen in Europe.
+Rudolf's love of collecting for the kunstkammer extended to decorative objects of all kinds, natural artefacts, and mechanical moving devices.
+In addition, his court included artists who contributed ceremonial swords, musical instruments, clocks, waterworks, astrolabes, compasses, telescopes and other scientific instruments.
+Rudolf also attracted some of the best scientific instrument makers of the time, such as Jost Bürgi, Erasmus Habermel and Hans Christoph Schissler, who had direct contact with the court astronomers and through the financial support of the court were economically independent to develop scientific instruments and manufacturing techniques.

-He patronized the astronomers Tycho Brahe and Johannes Kepler, who both attended his court.
-Tycho, who had spent much of his life making observations of stars and planets that were more accurate than any previous observations, directed Kepler to work on the planet Mars.
-In doing so, Kepler found that in order to fit the observations to the required accuracy, it was necessary to assume that each planet orbits the sun in an ellipse with the sun at one focus, sweeping out equal areas in equal times.
-Thus were born two of Kepler's laws of planetary motion.
-It was Rudolf's patronage of the two astronomers that made this possible, as Kepler recognized when he eventually published the Rudolphine Tables.
-As mentioned earlier, Rudolf also attracted some of the best scientific instrument makers of the time, such as Jost Bürgi, Erasmus Habermel and Hans Christoph Schissler.
-They had direct contact with the court astronomers and through the financial support of the court were economically independent to develop scientific instruments and manufacturing techniques.
+Rudolf patronised astronomers Tycho Brahe and Johannes Kepler, who both attended his court.
+Brahe, who had spent much of his life making observations of stars and planets that were more accurate than any previous observations, directed Kepler to work on the planet Mars.
+In doing so, Kepler found that in order to fit the observations to the required accuracy, it was necessary to assume that each planet orbits the sun in an ellipse with the sun at one focus, sweeping out equal areas in equal times, resulting in Kepler's laws of planetary motion.
+It was Rudolf's patronage of the two astronomers that made this possible, as Kepler recognised when he eventually published the Rudolphine Tables.